 DTS is an incredible time of transformation where you will have opportunity to process many things about your life.
 After the DTS, some people may decide to return home and get involved in their local communities, others may decide to do further study, or work with other missions organisations, some may decide to stay on with YWAM in Townsville, or at another location.

 If you find you’d like to stay on with YWAM Townsville, you will have the option of joining our two-year staff internship program.
 During this program you will receive further mentoring and hands-on experience.
 You will also have the option of doing one (or more!) of our vocational training courses.
 This training can be completed at your own pace, online – matched with practical application during your staff placement.

 Yes!
 We love having families in missions.
 If you are wanting to do DTS as a family then please contact us and we would love to chat!
 There will be lots to talk about, depending on the size of your family, ages of your children and heart for missions.
 We would encourage you to apply first and we will journey with you through your application.

 At this point we do not have a specific family DTS cost, each spouse pays the full DTS fees.
 Food and accommodation is discounted for children.

 How old do you have to be for DTS?

 You must be 18 years old to do a DTS.
 If you are 17 when you apply for DTS but turn 18 in the first few weeks then it might be possible, please get in touch with us about this.
-Most of our DTS options are for up to 35 years of age, but the All Generations and Global Health electives in the July Quarter are open to 35 years and over.
+Most of our DTS options are for up to 35 years of age, but if you older, feel free to contact us!